svenssonjoel/svenssonjoel.github.com/pages/src/zynq_hls_opencl/index.md

 ## Important details from the Address Editor

-Before going into the part of the guide that takes place in the SDK we want to point out some details from the Address Editor.
+Before going into the part of the guide that looks at Vitis, we want to point out some details from the Address Editor.
 Make a note of the address mentioned for the s\_axi\_control.
 In this case this address is 0x43C00000.
 It is on this address and onwards that the control